DavidBiesack/everything-old-is-new-again/Closures.md

 # Scheme

-First languages to adopt closures, 1975
+First language to adopt closures, 1975

 _Revised<sup>3</sup> Report on the Algorithmic Language Scheme_